Part 6 – Practical Considerations

 This is Part 6 of 'Regulation of AI'

-AI providers have been focussing on their forthcoming AI obligations and on governance for some time, but it is now prudent for the majority of organisations to assess how their use of AI will come within the scope of regulation in key territories, become familiar with each regime, and devise a means to keep up with anticipated changes).
-The approach to AI regulation across jurisdictions currently appears so varied that organisations need to factor the costs of compliance into their strategy for the jurisdictions that they plan to provide or deploy AI in.
-Where compliance costs are expected, these need to be built into current business planning together with: (i) AI governance (including systems and procedures for data retention and record keeping); (ii) building internal AI expertise; and (iii) identifying trusted advisors from the "noise" of what is being offered externally.
+AI providers have been focussing on their forthcoming AI obligations and on governance for some time, but it is now prudent for the majority of organisations to assess how their use of AI will come within the scope of regulation in key territories, become familiar with each regime, and devise a means to keep up with anticipated changes.

-Providing training to allow individuals to perform their roles and/or use the AI system in a way that is consistent with related policies and procedures will help businesses to clarify roles, demonstrate accountability and minimise risks.
-See here for our recommendations on training your staff on AI.
+- building internal AI expertise including by providing training to allow individuals to perform their roles and/or use the AI system in a way that is consistent with related policies and procedures - see here for our recommendations on training your staff on AI.

 Where appropriate businesses might consider using voluntary commitments in their relevant industry sector.
 In December 2023, in the US, 28 healthcare companies agreed to voluntary commitments on the use and purchase of safe, secure and trustworthy AI.

-As discussed in Part 5 – AI regulation globally, AI, IT or cyber ISO/IEC standards (such as ISO 23894 or ISO/IEC 4200 1:2023) can be used as tools to support the safety, security and resilience of AI systems and solutions together with research and development programmes addressing key technical challenges, development of metrics, and risk assessment to measure and evaluate AI.
-Under these standards, organisations should prepare to be in a position to be able to provide information on AI system decision making and source of training data to regulators.
+Lastly, as discussed in Part 5 – AI regulation globally, ISO/IEC standards (such as ISO 23894 or ISO/IEC 4200 1:2023) can be used as tools to support the safety, security and resilience of AI systems and solutions.

 Stay connected and subscribe to our latest insights and views